michelin/kafkactl/README.md

 ### Schema

-Subjects can be declared by referencing a local _avsc_ file with `spec.schemaFile` or directly inline with `spec.schema`.
+The `Schema` resource allows you to declare subjects for your schemas.
+You can either reference a local `avsc` file with `spec.schemaFile`, or define your schema directly inline with `spec.schema`.

 #### Local file